giantswarm/mayu/docs/qemu.md

-# Start KVMs inside CoreOS
+# Start KVMs inside Container Linux

-If you would like to start CoreOS via KVM inside your physical machines then Mayu can also serve the necessary assets for you.
+If you would like to start Container Linux via KVM inside your physical machines then Mayu can also serve the necessary assets for you.

 Btw if you are looking for a way to test Mayu with Qemu.
 We have created [Onsho](https://github.com/giantswarm/onsho) to reproduce our datacenter setup on a laptop.